joelagnel/rust-cpp-book/chapters/04-ownership-lifetimes-clone.md

 ## Ownership, Lifetimes and Cloning
-When passing objects to functions, Rust�s ownership model ensures that ownership must be explicitly managed.
+When passing objects to functions, Rust's ownership model ensures that ownership must be explicitly managed.
 For types that **do not** implement the `Copy` trait, you need to either pass a reference or explicitly clone the object.

 ### Example:  Passing Vectors implies move semantic as Vector doesn't have Copy trait